HundrED Q & A

 Can a price be put on an innovation?

-The majority of the innovations will be shared for free, but if the owner of the innovation wishes to capitalize on their idea using the platform we are launching in the fall of 2017, then they may be able to do so.
+The innovations will be shared for free, but if the owner of the innovation wants to sell additional services, they may do so.

 Are you developing new innovations yourselves?